The EPFL Logic Synthesis Libraries: Introduction

 \section{Introduction}

 Many problems in logic synthesis are solved by combining a set of common techniques in an efficient way.
 In this paper, we present a collection of modular open source C++-14 and C++-17 libraries that provide efficient implementations of common reappearing logic synthesis tasks.
-Each library targets one general aspect: \emph{alice} eases the implementation of user interfaces and their integration in scripting languages; \emph{mockturtle} provides generic synthesis and optimization algorithms for logic networks; \emph{lorina} parses logic and networks in various representation formats; \emph{kitty} provides an effective way for explicit representation and manipulation of Boolean functions; \emph{bill} serves as an integration layer for symbolic reasoning engines; \emph{percy} synthesizes optimum logic networks; \emph{easy} represents and synthesizes exclusive-or sum-of-product forms; \emph{tweedledum} is a generic quantum compilation library with synthesis, optimization, and mapping algorithms; and \emph{caterpillar} is a quantum circuit synthesis library targeting fault-tolerant quantum computing.
+Each library targets one general aspect: \emph{alice} eases the implementation of user interfaces and their integration in scripting languages; \emph{mockturtle} provides generic synthesis and optimization algorithms for logic networks; \emph{lorina} parses logic and networks in various representation formats; \emph{kitty} provides an effective way for explicit representation and manipulation of Boolean functions; \emph{bill} serves as an integration layer for symbolic reasoning engines; \emph{percy} synthesizes optimum logic networks; and \emph{easy} represents and synthesizes exclusive-or sum-of-product forms.
+In addition, the collection is augmented by three libraries targeting applications in quantum compilation and based on some of the aforementioned libraries: \emph{tweedledum} is a generic quantum compilation library with synthesis, optimization, and mapping algorithms; \emph{caterpillar} is a quantum circuit synthesis library targeting fault-tolerant quantum computing; and \emph{angel} specializes in quantum state preparation.

 The libraries are well documented and well tested.
 Being header-only and requiring no strong dependencies such as Boost, the libraries can be easily integrated into existing and new projects.
 The developer saves time by not having to re-implement common core components, and can focus on tackling more complex logic synthesis problems.
+Prominent examples of external projects using these libraries include \emph{fiction}, a framework for design automation of field-coupled nanotechnologies~\cite{fiction}, \emph{LSOracle}, a framework for efficient logic manipulation using different logic optimizers~\cite{LSOracle}, and \emph{Qiskit}, a framework for quantum computing~\cite{Qiskit}.
 A summary of all libraries presented in this paper is collected in a ``showcase'' repository,\footnote{https://github.com/lsils/lstools-showcase} which contains links to all library repositories, and several examples in which one or more libraries are used.